pola-rs/polars-xdt/README.md

 Single-threaded performance is:
 - about on par with NumPy
-- at least an order of magnitude faster than pandas.
+- about an order of magnitude faster than pandas.

 but note that Polars will take care of parallelisation for you, and that this plugin will fit in with Polars lazy execution.